Szahu/OpenJRE/readme.md

 ## Open Source!

 Everyone is invited to join the project, regardless of your programming experience or prior 3D rendering knowledge, you can be a part of this initiative too!
 Feel free to add your own brick to this project by doing a pull request, even the smallest contributions like commenting the code are welcome.
-You can find all wanted features in the project tab of this GitHub repository.
-Please refer to the **Projects** tab for requested features.
+You can find all wanted features in the **Projects** tab of this GitHub repository.

+### How to contribute?

+1. Fork the repository
+2. Create a branch, You are gonna be working on.
+3. Open a pull request to let others know you work on a certain feature.
+4. Commit all the changes you want to do.
+5. Your pull request will be merged into the repository.
+Thank You for the contribution!

 ## Installation